tonihintikka/gymbuddypwa/README.md

 ### Overview

-GymBuddy is a Progressive Web Application (PWA) for fitness tracking developed using an agent-based development approach with multiple AI models.
-The entire development process took approximately 5.5 hours spread across two days.
+GymTrack is a Progressive Web Application (PWA) for weightlifting workout tracking developed using an agent-based development approach with multiple AI models.
+The initial development process took approximately 5.5 hours spread across two days, with ongoing improvements and bug fixes implemented using modern AI-assisted development practices.

 ### Multi-Model AI Development Workflow